 Family violence is a prevalent and devastating issue affecting the Western Australian community.
-WA’s laws are changing to provide better support to tenants who are at risk of, or experiencing family and domestic violence.
+WA’s laws provide support to tenants who are at risk of, or experiencing family and domestic violence.

-Changes to the Residential Tenancies Act came into effect in April 2019 to provide more options and flexibility for tenants through a range of practical measures.
+The Residential Tenancies Act provides options and flexibility for tenants through a range of practical measures.

 The Department of Communities (Communities) has an important role to play in supporting safe tenancy as WA’s lead agency for family and domestic violence and a housing provider for government employees, public housing tenants and Aboriginal people in remote communities.